-While these are genuine concerns, earmarking phone credit for work-related use may not be feasible or indeed necessary.
-We already know that CHNs spend their own money work-related phone use; according to the survey, over two-third reported spending more than 5 Ghana Cedis per week on average (see Table 2).
-The key issue is surely to recognize this through some form of compensation rather than to try to monitor use of work-related and personal credit.
+While these are genuine concerns, monitoring the use of phone credit for work-related activities may not be feasible or indeed necessary.
+We already know that CHNs spend their own money for work-related phone use; according to the survey, over two-third reported spending more than 5 Ghana Cedis per week on average (see Table 2).
+The key issue is surely to recognise this through some form of compensation rather than to try to monitor use of work-related and personal credit.